CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

     - Duplicates will be logged using the existing action logger pattern ([Ex 1](https://github.com/CDCgov/prime-reportstream/blob/0c5e0b058e35e09786942f2c8b41c1d67a5b1d16/prime-router/src/main/kotlin/fhirengine/engine/FHIRConverter.kt#L526-L533), [Ex 2](https://github.com/CDCgov/prime-reportstream/blob/cadc9fae10ff5f83e9cbf0b0c0fbda384889901d/prime-router/src/main/kotlin/fhirengine/engine/FHIRReceiverFilter.kt#L307-L315)).
 These will be visible in the Submission History API.
 See [example warning](#example-submission-history-api-some-items-in-batched-report-are-duplicates-) below.
   - Set flag or enter a workflow to check if entire report is duplicate.
       - If the entire report is found to be duplicate, this will be logged as an error.
 See [example error](#example-submission-history-api-entire-report-is-duplicate) below.
+  - Note: Both duplication scenarios will now return information about the matching item_lineage record (the original tracking id and the original report id).
+This will require the duplicate search using a command which returns the record itself instead of [the currently used](https://github.com/CDCgov/prime-reportstream/blob/14e67d65b82e31fd48a3320dee44aaa993f85aba/prime-router/src/main/kotlin/azure/DatabaseAccess.kt#L176) `fetchExists` which only returns a boolean value.
-  - Create an Azure Event containing the parent_report_id, child_report_id, and sender organization/name.
+  - Create an Azure Event containing the current [trackingId](https://github.com/CDCgov/prime-reportstream/blob/14e67d65b82e31fd48a3320dee44aaa993f85aba/prime-router/src/main/kotlin/fhirengine/engine/ProcessedItem.kt#L49), the parent_report_id, child_report_id, and sender organization/name.
+The tracking id of the matching item_hash should be logged as well.
 This will be a new [ReportStreamEventName](https://github.com/CDCgov/prime-reportstream/blob/fdf1aea660a886b908bce68bfa268bb0ee63b0a6/prime-router/src/main/kotlin/azure/observability/event/ReportStreamEventData.kt#L83C12-L83C33) value of `DUPLICATE_ITEM`, or `DUPLICATE_REPORT`.

 ##### Example: Submission History API, Some Item(s) in Batched Report are Duplicates